gh-unit/gh-unit/README.md

 To run the tests from the command line:

 - Copy the [RunTests.sh](http://github.com/gabriel/gh-unit/tree/master/Classes/RunTests.sh) file into your project directory.
+- Add this file to your `Tests` target.
 - In XCode:
   - To the `Tests` target, Add | New Build Phase | New Run Script Build Phrase
   - Enter in the path to the RunTests.sh file.
 (The path should be relative to the xcode project file!)